 The named executive officers are offered a competitive salary in order to retain their services and to also reward their performance with the Company.
 For the CEO, COO and CFO, salary is set as part of a written agreement that has been approved by the Compensation Committee but may be increased from time to time with the approval of the Board.
 Several factors are considered by the Compensation Committee when determining and approving an employment agreement or arrangement for a named executive officer.
 These factors include the named executive officer's performance relative to the Company's goals and objectives, such as the Company's financial performance and relative stockholder return.
 For newly hired executives, the individual's relevant experience in the industry is considered.
-The base salary of other executive officers of the

-Company is recommended by the CEO after his review of the aforementioned factors with final approval given by the Compensation Committee.
+The base salary of other executive officers of the Company is recommended by the CEO after his review of the aforementioned factors with final approval given by the Compensation Committee.

-The Compensation Committee determined that the base salaries of the COO and CFO were below the 50th percentile of the external market and the base salary of the CEO was above the 50th percentile of the external market.
-However, the total direct compensation paid to each of the CEO, COO and CFO was below the 50th percentile of the external market.
-Therefore, the Compensation Committee approved an increase of \$25,000 for each of the CEO, COO and CFO.
-See the "Summary Compensation Table" for a detailed discussion of the named executive officers' base salaries for fiscal years 2018, 2019 and 2020.
+The Compensation Committee determined that the base salary of the CFO was below the 50th percentile of the external market and the base salaries of the CEO and COO were above the 50th percentile of the external market.
+However, the total direct compensation paid to the CEO and CFO were below the 50th percentile of the external market.
+The total direct compensation paid to the COO was above the 50th percentile of the external market.
+However, Mr. Hogan was promoted from COO to COO and President during 2021.
+Therefore, the Compensation Committee approved an increase of \$45,000 for the COO and an increase of \$10,000 for the CFO.
+No change was made to the base salary of the CEO.
+See the "Summary Compensation Table" for a detailed discussion of the named executive officers' base salaries for fiscal years 2019, 2020 and 2021.